 In addition, the IORA Fisheries Support Unit (FSU), which is hosted by the Sultanate of Oman, manages and spearheads IORA efforts to identify and discuss key fisheries-related issues mentioned in the action plan.
 It also serves to study proposals and facilitate research in areas that are of practical use to Member States.
 The FSU acts as a regional centre for knowledge sharing, capacity building and addressing strategic issues in the fisheries and aquaculture sectors.

 In order to tackle the challenges facing regional fisheries management, Member States should expand on this cooperative mechanism.
-In addition, it might be appropriate to find ways to remove barriers and boundaries between separate parts of the fisheries management process including science, policy and decision-making, involvement of private sectors, and Dialogue Partners engagement, so as to bring them together into regional management forums.
+In addition, it might be appropriate to find ways to remove barriers and boundaries among the different parts of the fisheries management processes including science, policy, and decision-making, involvement of private sectors, and Dialogue Partners engagement, so as to bring them together into regional management forums.

-The role of the FSU as an Advisory Committee for Fisheries and Aquaculture may be further explored.
-It has been reported that the future global demand for fish consumption will have to be met by aquaculture and, therefore, there is a need for further research, capacity building initiatives and development in this sector.
+The role of the FSU as an Advisory Committee for Fisheries and Aquaculture may be further explored and strengthened.
+It has been reported that the future increasing global demand for fish consumption will have to be met by aquaculture.
+This therefore necessitates the attention of IORA Member States for further research, capacity building initiatives and development in this sector.
 IORA is also working toward developing regional/international networking to interact with other institutions sharing common interests in fisheries management.

-Fisheries management should be at the core of the new maritime policy which IORA should strengthen and develop to build mutual understanding among all decision-makers and players of the maritime industry.
-Effective decision-making must also integrate environmental concerns into maritime policies as maritime pollution and plastic debris which plays a major role in the decline of fish stocks.
+Fisheries management should be at the core of the new maritime policy, which IORA should strengthen and develop to build mutual understanding among all decision-makers and players of the maritime industry.
+Effective decision-making must also integrate environmental concerns into maritime policies as maritime pollution and plastic debris, which plays a major role in the decline of fish stocks.